rasthh/speech-sep-eval/README.md

 - [ ] Metric: PESQ
 - [ ] Metric: STOI
 - [ ] Preprocess: Identity-mapping
+- [ ] Preprocess: Additive mixture
-- [ ] Preprocess: Random RIR preprocess
+- [ ] Preprocess: Random RIR mixture
+- [ ] Preprocess: Noise addition parametrized by desired SNR(-ranges)
 - [ ] Setup: Download and setup script for LibriSpeech and one other dataset with (splits)
 - [ ] Setup: Download and setup script for classic noise datasets (publicly available, but like ICRA)
 - [ ] Setup: Specify pip requirements